 What services do financial advisers offer?

-Professional financial advisers carry out a ‘fact find’ where they ask you detailed questions about your circumstances, your goals and how you feel about taking risks with your money.
-Then they recommend financial products that are suitable and affordable for you.
+Professional financial advisers carry out a ‘fact find’ where they ask you detailed questions about your circumstances, your goals and how and how much risk you are able and prepared to take with your investment.
+Then may they recommend financial products that are suitable and affordable for you.

 Types of financial adviser